Who We Are

 As a foundation, we are able to bolster these leaders while advancing the reforms that have the potential to create profound change.
 We play many roles in service of the field of democracy reform, but first and foremost, we are a funder, an advisor, and an advocate.

 Our team is inspired by a deep passion for democracy and a sense of responsibility and service — both to the field and to driving change forward.
 We are a diverse and highly-collaborative collection of experts, grantmakers, advocates, and strategists.
 We are curious and open-minded, we embrace learning, and we seek out varied viewpoints.Meet our team

-Since 2014, Democracy Fund has invested more than $150 million to strengthen our democracy.
+Democracy Fund is solely funded by Pierre Omidyar, and since 2014 has invested more than $150 million to strengthen our democracy.
 Here we share our most recent audited financial documents and 990s.View financials

 Democracy Fund Voice